folkertvanheusden/libHappy/README.md

 You need 'cmake' (and 'build-essentials' on debian/ubuntu) to build the library/test programs.

+cmake install

+... will install the library and a .pc-file (for pkg-config).

 This library has been tested with the Asterisk VOIP server application.